All Episodes

 Okay, play that.

-This is this is Hank Johnson.
+This is Hank Johnson.

 We don't anticipate that.

-That is Congressman Hank George uh Johnson of Georgia.
+That is Congressman Hank Johnson of Georgia.

 He was talking about the island of Guam during testimony at a hearing on the 2011 defense budget request.

-Now I remember see everybody on the other side of the glass in there is laughing uproariously.
+Now, I remember, see, everybody on the other side of the glass in there is laughing uproariously.

 They can't stop it.

-Their sides are hurting, they're laughing so hard because Hank Johnson said to an admiral in the Navy, you're worried about Guam tipping over and capsizing because of population.
+They're laughing so hard because Hank Johnson said to an admiral in the Navy, you're worried about Guam tipping over and capsizing because of population.

-I don't know if it was a mood swing uh uh mood disorder, I don't remember what it was, but it was a it was a legitimate guild.
+I don't remember what it was, but it was a legitimate illness.

-And I did not join the cacophony of laughs, like you insensitive boobs in there are doing now.
+And I did not join the cacophony of laughs like you insensitive boobs in there are doing now.

-Okay, just I want to get this on the record.
+I want to get this on the record.

 Almost a year ago, the Natural Resources Committee produced H.R.
 2011, the National Strategic and Critical Minerals Policy Act, a bipartisan bill that actually did address supply vulnerabilities for truly strategic and critical minerals policy.